donodainternet/plsql-parser/README.md

     </pre>
   </div>
 </div>
-Please explore the `plsql-examples` directory for additional test cases and examples to see how PlSql-Parser handles various PL/SQL scenarios.
+Please explore the `plsql-examples` directory for additional test cases and examples to see how plsql-to-ast handles various PL/SQL scenarios.

 ## Contributions and Feedback